outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - if a problem is 'climbing a ladder', test if changing the problem to 'climbing a step' makes it easier to solve - if so, identify that the change was 'reducing' or 'simplifying' the problem to its 'unit' case, and test if this change simplifies other problems as well

       - how to identify/generate other insights that make problems easier to solve:
-        - any change that has an opposite effect ('change', 'reduce', 'neutralize', 'remove') on a component/cause/variable/structure of an error structure, or its generative system
+        - any change that has an opposite effect ('change', 'reduce', 'neutralize', 'remove') on a component/cause/variable/structure of an error structure, or its generative system, without causing other error structures
         - any function that connects inputs/outputs more efficiently than another function can make a problem of a relevant structure easier to solve (a more efficient 'reduction' function may be a better solution like 'filter' than a less efficient 'reduction' function like 'sort then filter')

     - solve problem for one component/variable/structure of the problem, then add other components of the problem and check if solution holds or modify it to fit the new component